Debts After Death

 Private Student Loans

 Private student loans are another matter.
 Private lenders vary in how they handle student debt.
 Sallie Mae and a handful of other lenders discharge the debt upon death.
-Other lenders will require a parent to continue to pay on a parent-student loan.
+Other lenders will force a parent to continue to pay on a parent-student loan.
 Talk to your lender to learn their terms.

 If there was a co-signer on a private student loan, the co-signer is typically discharged from responsibility if a student dies.

-Talk to an Attorney to Learn More About Debts After Death
+Talk to an Attorney To Learn More About Debts After Death

 Don't wait until a critical moment to figure out your estate plan.
 You should have a good grasp of the laws and how they'll impact your family should anything happen to you.
 Speak with an estate planning attorney in your area to learn more about life insurance policies, credit card debt, and more.